Choosing the perfect gift for a friend or family member can be stressful.

 Not recommended for: Technology-free travellers

-On that note, consider buying a portable power station like the Goal Zero Yeti Lithium 500x.
+On that note, consider buying a portable power station like the Jackery Explorer 500.
 It lets you power anything, anywhere.

 This gift is probably more ideal for friends going on road trips or living in campervans, otherwise it might be too large and heavy.
-Still, a fully charged Yeti 500x can power multiple laptops, tablets, phones, and cameras over and over again.
+Still, a fully charged Jackery Stations (with optional solar panel) can power multiple laptops, tablets, phones, and cameras over and over again.

 Perfect for: Backpackers travelling with an army of gadgets

 Not recommended for: Technology-free travellers, lightweight solo backpackers

 One of the best luxury items you can get for a backpacker is a portable espresso machine that’s compact enough to fit in their backpack.
 The Wacaco Minipresso lets you brew fresh espresso even in the most remote mountains.

 It operates manually so there’s no need for battery or electricity to work.
 Simple, lightweight, and versatile: the perfect gift for a backpacker!

 One of the most unique gift ideas for backpackers to try is the Peak Design Capture Camera Clip, which can be a game changer when it comes to taking photos while hiking or trekking.

 It lets you clip your camera to your camera backpack securely so it’s always ready to capture the scene when needed.
 No more stowing away the camera in the depths of a bag and leaving beautiful landscapes unphotographed.